haydenfseager/text-message-invites/README.md

 The basic **function** of this project is to mass text a list of phone numbers.
 In my case, I wanted to send a picture of the invitation and an RSVP message along with it.
 The program does this by referencing a the column of a CSV file to extract the phone numbers and place them into a python list.
 Then, using the **Twilio API**, it simply loops through the list of numbers, sending them each the picture and the message.

 For this **implementation**, I used **Python** in **Google Colab**.
 Python was chosen for its ease of interfacing with various high-level applications, and Google Colab was chosen because you don't have to download, install, or run anything to use it.
 Additionally, I used **Excel** to create the **CSV file** for the phone numbers on the fly.
 Lastly, I needed a way to text phone numbers.
 I'm sure there's a way to do this with my personal phone number but I was trying my best not to interface with my phone.
-A quick google will show you that there are a [few text messaging APIs](https://rapidapi.com/blog/sms-apis-send-texts/)
+A quick google will show you that there are a [few text messaging APIs](https://rapidapi.com/blog/sms-apis-send-texts/).
+I can't remember the reason I chose Twilio, but every API should be similar.
+From there, it was pretty much straight foward: Research the Twilio-specific libraries to connecct everything together.

-What your application does,
-Why you used the technologies you used,
 Some of the challenges you faced and features you hope to implement in the future.

 ## How to Install and Run the Project